Testing and Diagnosis

 - CT (computed tomography), a type of X-ray that creates images

 - MRI (magnetic resonance imaging), a powerful, harmless magnetic field and radio waves produce detailed images inside the body

 Echocardiograms are the gold standard for imaging a child’s heart.
 An echocardiogram test uses sound waves to create images of your child’s heart.
 We perform pediatric echocardiograms and fetal echocardiograms.

 Fetal echocardiograms help us diagnose heart problems in unborn babies so we can plan for any special needs or treatment your baby will need after birth.

 Our pediatric echocardiography team is dedicated solely to the care of pediatric patients.
 The pediatric echocardiography team members at University Children’s Health Heart Center are some of the most skilled echocardiography professionals in the region with over 75 years of combined experience.
-In 2015, the Intersocietal Accreditation Commission recognized our center for the outstanding quality of its patient care.

 An ECG exam measures the electrical activity of the heart through small skin patches called electrodes.
 The test will help determine if your child’s heart is beating normally, if there is a congenital (present at birth) heart disease, or if there is damage to the heart.